Deep Learning Opportunities in Cancer Imaging

 In this talk, we will be presenting case studies investigating the clinical utility of deep learning in the detection, segmentation and outcome prediction of cancer tumors.
 We will also be presenting modelhub.ai, a repository of deep learning models crowdsourced through contributions by the scientific research community.

-Ahmed Hosny is a data scientist focused on solving problems with machine learning.
-Currently at the Dana-Farber Cancer Institute and Harvard Medical School, Ahmed builds deep learning models to extract and explore knowledge from medical images.
-He is also intrigued by data visualization, distributed learning, computation on encrypted data, and everything open-source.
-Ahmed previously worked with Harvard’s Wyss Institute for Biologically Inspired Engineering, Brigham and Women’s hospital, MIT Media Lab’s Mediated Matter group, and Foster+Partners as an architect in a former life.
-He is currently working on a PhD in Machine Learning at Maastricht University.
-Ahmed completed a Master of Design Studies in Technology at the Harvard Graduate School of Design and a Bachelor of Architecture at the American University of Sharjah.
+Ahmed Hosny is a machine learning research scientist focused on solving biomedical problems.
+Currently at Dana Farber Cancer institute, he trains and optimizes deep learning networks for the prognostication and treatment response prediction in lung cancer patients from CT data.
+In addition to regularly contributing to open-source projects including modelhub.ai and PyRadiomics, he is also intrigued by data visualization, web development, and everything UI/UX.
+He has previously conducted research at Brigham and Women’s hospital, Wyss Institute for Biologically Inspired Engineering, as well as MIT Media Lab’s Mediated Matter group.
+As an architect and computational designer in a former life, he spent 4 years working in construction with Foster+Partners in Beijing and Playze in Shanghai.
+He is currently working on a PhD in machine learning and medical imaging at Maastricht University after having completed a Master of Design Studies in Technology at the Harvard Graduate School of Design, and a Bachelor of Architecture at the American University of Sharjah.